 How do nuisance laws work?

 Contemporary nuisance ordinances fine property owners for “excess” 911 calls to their properties.
 Typically passed at the local level, they target things like drug dealing, prostitution, excessive noise, and building code violations.
-In some ordinances domestic violence is excluded and in some it is included, and in many it is not mentioned at all, leaving its enforcement against victims of IPV up to the discretion of police.
+In some ordinances domestic violence is specifically excluded, in some it is included, and in many it is not mentioned at all, leaving its enforcement against victims of IPV up to the discretion of police.

 Nuisance ordinances require that property owners “abate (stop) the nuisance” or face fines, property seizure, or even jail.
 To prevent these sanctions, landlords often evict their tenants.